 - Flatfile based

 In this mode, H2O is using IP multicast to announce existence of H2O nodes.
-Each node selects the same multicast group and port based on specified shared cloud name (see
+Each node selects the same multicast group and port based on specified shared cluster name (see

 -name option).
 For example, for IPv4/PORT a generated multicast group is